-The technology of making one geometric body inside another is very exciting.
+The technology of making one geometric body inside another is fascinating.
 And the more pieces there are in one, the more difficult it is to make them.

 The master managed to learn how to create bodies that have seven levels.
 That is, six others are machined inside one shape.